European metal producers alert Brussels to site closures

 At the same time, outside Europe, increases in aluminum production are announced almost everywhere among competitors who smell the windfall, in Brazil, Argentina, Australia, India, China and the United States, industrial.
 Even in Russia, where the giant Rusal has just launched production at a factory in Siberia, they point out.

-750,000 tonnes of zinc could not be produced
+750,000 tonnes of zinc might not be produced

 Mirroring this, the text details the production stoppages or plant closures announced on the European continent.
 For zinc, the 9 smelters that exist in Europe have seen production declines this year.
-Goldman Sachs estimates the volume that could not be produced at 750,000 tonnes, ie 45% of total European production.
+Goldman Sachs estimates the volume that might not be produced at 750,000 tonnes, ie 45% of total European production.

 For aluminium, Europe lost 1 million tonnes.
 In the Netherlands, the only Dutch producer of primary aluminum Aldel has completely stopped production.
 The American Alcoa has announced production cuts for two years at its San Ciprian site in Spain, and cut its production at Lista in Norway by a third.
 Alro, the only producer in Romania, has reduced its production by 60% and only 2 of the 5 production units are operating in 2022.
 In Slovenia, Talum has reduced by a third since the end of 2021, as well as the Trimet foundries in Hamburg.
 Those in Essen have cut their capacity by 50%.
 Finally, in Slovakia, the Slovalco Hydro plant, which produces 120,000 tonnes of aluminum per year, has been completely closed since the beginning of September.